knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

     The following commands install Istio and enable its Knative integration.

-    1. Install a properly configured Istio by following the [Advanced installation](../installing-istio.md) instructions or by running the command:
+    1. Install a properly configured Istio by following the [Advanced Istio installation](../installing-istio.md) instructions or by running the command:

         ```bash
         kubectl apply -f {{ artifact(repo="net-istio",file="istio.yaml")}}